dequelabs/axe-webdriverjs/README.md

 ## Usage

-This module uses a chainable API to assist in injecting, configuring and analyzing using aXe with Selenium WebDriverJS.
+This module uses a chainable API to assist in injecting, configuring and analyzing using axe with Selenium WebDriverJS.
 As such, it is required to pass an instance of WebDriver.

 Here is an example of a script that will drive Selenium to this repository, perform analysis and then log results to the console.